lkmsf/adventOfCode-/README.md

 TODO:
 * Vscode settings
-  * set up run so that it runs with the file directory instead of workspace directory
   * better shortcut for running a python file
 * setUp script
-  * change names to remove day numbers since we put them in a folder anyways
-  * open the advent of code website first instead of waiting for input file
   * Learn how to use cron and automate this!
   * maybe separate the create files and download input script logic?
 No reason not to make the other files before the time
 * submit script
-  * lets change this to the copy/paste value with the day being the single argument
   * lets also shorten this name if we're doing it that way
-  * can this automatically also create a "fancier" file when we submit part 2 correctly
 * Far off
   * might be a fun exercise to scrape the aoc reddit for python solutions to see different approaches
     * also would be good to learn this